Your surgeon or one of the surgical team members will complete a questionnaire to determine if additional testing is needed prior to your surgery.

 To follow the patient’s progress throughout surgery, the Family View screen displays real time updates of surgical milestones.
 You will receive your own personal code from the (Surgical Center) receptionists upon checking in at the Surgical Center.
 Although each patient’s name is coded, please notify the (Surgical Center) receptionist if the patient would prefer not to be listed on the Family View screen.
 Enter OR - is the time the patient enters the operating room.
 PACU stands for Post Anesthesia Care Unit, or recovery room, for recovering after surgery.
 Outpatient recovery is for patients going home the day of surgery.

-The hospital Cafeteria is located on the basement level.
+The hospital Café is located on the basement level.

 Vending is available throughout the hospital.

 The hospital Gift Shop is located on the first floor across from the main information desk.
-The Gift Shop is open Monday thru Friday 10 a.m. – 5:30 p.m. and closed on Saturdays, Sundays and Holidays.
+The Gift Shop is open Monday thru Friday from 9 a.m. to 4 p.m. and closed on Saturdays, Sundays and holidays.

 Please notify the reception desk if you leave the family waiting room at any time during the day.

 You are the most important person in the operating room, and your care, comfort and satisfaction are our priority.
 Many people are concerned about undergoing surgery, so your nurse will answer any questions and will be there with you throughout the procedure.

 You will be asked questions to verify your name, the surgical procedure and the site throughout the surgical process.
 Patient identification is verified by name and date of birth.
 You will then state the surgical procedure to be performed followed by confirmation of the marked surgical site.

 You may notice a lot of activity in the operating room.
 The lights may seem bright and the temperature cool.
 Warmed blankets are available for your comfort.
 Please notify a nurse or surgical personnel if you are uncomfortable.